Updated: Dec 16, 2020

-Ah, the ever-present influx of good financial advice, such as "You should take your stimulus check and buy into some good mutual or index funds!"
+Ah, the ever-present influx of good financial advice, such as "You should buy into some good mutual or index funds!"
 You smile and nod, and conceptually agree with this insight.
 However, when it comes down to it, most of us don't actually know how to do that.

 Long term investments via 401k and IRAs?
 Check!
 For those of us lucky enough to have employer-sponsored plans, we get lots of assistance setting up and maintaining those accounts.
 The contributions come directly out of our paychecks, and other than our quarterly statements and annual check-ins, we don't really have to worry about those much at all.

 Short term investments through savings account?
 Easy enough.
 Savings accounts are plentiful and easy to access (though for good reason...they have terrible returns).

 So where is this infamous middle ground for investments?
 How do you make your money work for you without having to wait until retirement to access it?
 Enter, the brokerage account.
 Keep in mind that this post is dedicated to the mechanics of investing, not necessarily the theory behind it, so let's focus on that and unpack how to make it happen:

 You can call up or visit any financial services company, such as Edward Jones or Charles Schwab.
 They could help you open an account and have a financial advisor manage it for you (for a price, of course).

 You can open an account online and direct the investments yourself.

 You can use a robo service, like Betterment, which has lower fees than a personal investor.